Jerrylum/path.jerryio/README.md

 - Split path into multiple paths (Coming soon)
 - Edit the exact coordinate of each control point and end point
 - Edit the heading of each end point, support Holonomic drive and Differential drive (See data structure section for more detail)
-- Delete multiple control points all at once (Coming soon)
+- Delete multiple control points all at once
 - Undo/Redo support
 - Real-time path preview
 - Handle multiple paths with custom names at the same time